 This phase of the forest life cycle is important as this is when operations have the biggest impact on the landscape.
 During the planning process you need to consider a range of variables and what the impactions of your decisions maybe.
 SFNZ has developed a harvest planning matrix (figure 12) to assess physical terrain limitations, environmental risk, and safety of the plan.
 This tool is used by our harvest planners to support their decision making to produce the best outcome not only from a financial perspective but also from a safety and environmental perspective.
 SFNZ want to make sure that contractors are not put into situations where they will take unnecessary risks and leave the land protected and productive for future generations.
 HARVEST PLANNING ACCEPTABLE CAUTION UNACCEPTABLE SAFETY BY DESIGN Mechanisation possible.
-Logical harvest boundaries to allow safe access.
-Additional infrastructure requirements to ensure logical access minimising obstacles to the harvesting contractor.
-Large areas exceed 45° slope and will require manual falling.
-Options need to be reviewed.
+Additional infrastructure Large areas exceed 45° slope an requirements to ensure logical will require manual falling.
+Logical harvest boundaries to access minimising obstacles to Options need to be reviewed. allow safe access. the harvesting contractor.
 Extraction difficult requires manual breaking out.
 Are there alternative options?
 ENVIRONMENTAL RISK Low impact on the landscape.
-Unstable slopes consider alternative infrastructure Highly erosion prone Land.
-Moderate to low erosion prone land. options.
+Unstable slopes consider Highly erosion prone Land. alternative infrastructure Moderate to low erosion prone options.
 Shallow soil depth.
-Slip prone land.
+Slip prone land. land.
 Threatened environment / flora / Stable soils. fauna management required.
 Highly visual to the public.
-Waterways / wetlands / coastal environment management plan required.
-Risk to the water body from slash and soil disturbance.
+Waterways / wetlands / coastal Risk to the water body from environment management plan required. slash and soil disturbance.
 Down stream effects on the Slash storage on the skid limited neighbours/council look at management options. infrastructure.
 Fish spawning areas limited harvest access during the year.
-PHYSICAL TERRAIN LIMITATIONS Fit for purpose infrastructure in place to allow access.
-Shovelling required or additional 2-stage extraction.
-Blind Inaccessible.
+PHYSICAL TERRAIN LIMITATIONS Fit for purpose infrastructure in Shovelling required or additional Blind Inaccessible. place to allow access.
+2-stage extraction.